Shapeways Content Policy and Notice Takedown Procedure

 We live in a culture of re-mix, re-use, and mashup but a good rule of thumb here is that if a person does not clearly give you the right to use their design, invention, logo, text, slogan etc. then you do not have the right to use it.
 If you do obtain work through a permissive license, please comply with the terms of that license.
 For example, if you are relying on a Creative Commons attribution license, please always give the originator of the material credit for their work.
 Please familiarize yourself with the details of fair use if you are planning to rely on fair use to make of works created by others.

 - Shapeways does produce external accessories for guns and gun games (airsoft, paintball) that do not reproduce core functions.
-These include scopes, mounts, mono/bi/tripods, grips, etc.
+These include scopes, mounts, mono/bi/tripods, grips that do not integrate magazine wells, etc.

 - Shapeways does produce cosplay-type guns that cannot be reasonably confused with real life firearms.